 Writing a support letter can seem like the highest hurdle to overcome in the support-raising journey — until you have the right tools in hand.
 Here are some great tips and tricks to writing a fantastic letter with all the key components that will make “the ask” for support a success.

-And once you’ve written your awesome support letter, be sure to download this Excel template to keep track of your support team’s contact information and your financial progress.
+And once you’ve written your awesome support letter, be sure to download this Google template to keep track of your support team’s contact information and your financial progress.

 Less is more.